the-rdk/the-rdk.github.io/content/book/how_to_win_friends_and_influence_people.md

 ---
-title: "How to Win Friends and Influence People by Dale Carnegie"
+title: "Book Club: How to Win Friends and Influence People by Dale Carnegie"
 date: 2021-10-19T19:25:47+01:00
 draft: false
 ---